trinhngocthuyen/TIL/ios/rac_log_events.md

 ```

 ### Well, perfect except...
-Sometimes we don't want to print the next value in a custom way.
+Sometimes we desire to print the next value in a custom way.
 I think the event `Next` should be treated as a special case and need a closure to turn a next value into a string.
 It seems my function (logWhenNext) is more handy in this case

 ```
 func logWhenNext(logText: String) -> SignalProducer<Value, Error>